WATERVERSE/WATERVERSE-DCAT-AP-Catalogue/README.md

 # DCAT-AP data model

-T DCAT-AP standard will be used to define the metadata of different Entities, datasets, and data services, ensuring structured and interoperable descriptions for each of them.
+The DCAT-AP standard will be used to define the metadata of different Entities, datasets, and data services, ensuring structured and interoperable descriptions for each of them.

 Link to the DCAT-AP datamodel: https://github.com/smart-data-models/incubated/blob/master/metadata/schema.json

 # Project strcuture

-The project will be devided in three folders corresponding to **Datasets**, **Entity Data** &amp; **Data Services** that are used in the scope of WATERVERSE Pilot projects.
+The project will be organized into three folders that align with the requirements of WATERVERSE Pilot projects:

+-  **Datasets**
+-  **Entity Data**
+-  **Data Services**

-For each Datasets, Entity Data &amp; Data Services, there will be two folders corresponding to the repository of the corresponding **Data Model** and a json file of the metadata based on the **DCAT-AP** specification.
+For each Datasets, Entity Data &amp; Data Services, there will be two folders per pilot corresponding to:
+-  The repository of the corresponding **Data Model**.
+-  A json file of the metadata based on the **DCAT-AP** specification.

 # License